Lack of Due Diligence: How It Can Hurt Your Company - iCorps

 Tech-driven safeguards such as encryption do matter.
 So does the level of fault tolerance for the solution’s data center, especially with the cost of downtime running an average of $7,900 per minute across industries, according to a survey.

-Dig deeper is the secret to due diligence.
+Digging deeper is the secret to avoid the lack of due diligence.
 For example, it’s pretty common that the cloud solution provider doesn’t actually have its own data center, but relies on a colocation data center to provide the infrastructure.
 As a result, it’s important to ask which certifications or industry affiliations the cloud provider itself has in place, not only what the “Colo” can boast.

 The take away is that the most overlooked cloud security threat isn’t some new virus or the next piece of malware, but a lack of due diligence.
 A thorough due diligence process is going to lead to a cloud solution you can rely on – which is an essential aspect of security.